atomisthq/docs/docs/concepts.md

 we present overarching concepts integral to Atomist and how it helps you ship better software faster.

-!!! note "From Jess"
-    I want to take this "extends some well-known concepts and introduces some new ideas. " sentence (I like it) and apply it to each section.
-Start from a well-known concept, extend it, point out what's new

 ## Events

 Atomist takes event-driven programming (link?) and applies it to